mattdiamond/Recorderjs/README.md

 Opus tags are not supported.

-only single channel encoding is working at the moment.
+Stereo encoding is not supported.

+Packets sized greater than 255 bytes not supported.

 ## License (MIT)